 One of the most highly anticipated features of SOLIDWORKS 2018 was the introduction of SOLIDWORKS CAM.
 SOLIDWORKS CAM software delivers fully integrated knowledge based CNC programming to help eliminate repetitive manual tasks, reduce errors, and avoid unexpected costs to help complete your product faster.

 Did you know SOLIDWORKS CAM is available in all versions of SOLIDWORKS Desktop?
-Our upcoming webcast will explore this new toolset and will demonstrate how to take your part from CAD to CAM in the same program.
-So don’t forget to register.
+This recorded webcast explores this new toolset and demonstrates how to take your part from CAD to CAM in the same program.
 This blog gives an overview of SOLIDWORKS CAM to get you familiar and explains the powerful new features of tolerance based machining.

 How does SOLIDWORKS CAM software work?